microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### `D3D12_RESOURCE_FLAG_RAYTRACING_ACCELERATION_STRUCTURE`

-Since resources are created with InitialLayout instead of InitialState, and buffer resources have no layout, a new `D3D12_RESOURCE_FLAGS` enum value is needed to indicate that a buffer is to be used as a raytracing acceleration structure:
+Since resources are created with `InitialLayout` instead of `InitialState`, and buffer resources have no layout, a new `D3D12_RESOURCE_FLAGS` enum value is needed to indicate that a buffer is to be used as a raytracing acceleration structure:

 TODO: There's a colon here and then a hard cut, back from a H4 heading to a H2 heading.